Chieze-Franklin/Bolt.js-Book/roles-api.md

 ## GET: \/api\/roles

-Gets an array of user [objects](/objects.md) for all registered user-roles matching the specified criteria.
+Gets an array of role [objects](/objects.md) for all registered roles matching the specified criteria.

 You specify search criteria in the URL query portion.
-For instance, to get all user-roles for user `user1`:
+For instance, to get all roles with administrative privileges:

-`localhost:400/api/user-roles?user=user1`
+`localhost:400/api/roles?isAdmin=true`

 ### response

-If there is no error during the processing of the request, the `body` field of the response should hold an array of user-role [objects](objects.md).
+If there is no error during the processing of the request, the `body` field of the response should hold an array of role [objects](objects.md).

 ---